Created on

 Within a single Service Rule, only priority-members referenced, and are within SLA, are considered for traffic steering.

-Next, if more than one member is selected because of ECMP, then FortiOS used first configured member based on configuration sequence within 'priority-members 1 2 3 4 8 5 7 6'.
+Next, if more than one member is selected because of ECMP, then FortiOS uses the first configured member based on the configuration sequence within 'priority-members 1 2 3 4 8 5 7 6'.

 Considerations.